cap-js/docs/java/development/index.md

 ## Spring Boot Integration { #spring-boot-integration}

 This section describes the [Spring Boot](https://spring.io/projects/spring-boot) integration of the CAP Java SDK.
-Classic Spring isn’t supported.
+Classic Spring isn't supported.
 Running your application with Spring Boot framework offers a number of helpful benefits that simplify the development and maintenance of the application to a high extend.
 Spring not only provides a rich set of libraries and tools for most common challenges in development, you also profit from a huge community, which constantly contributes optimizations, bug fixes and new features.

 As Spring Boot not only is widely accepted but also most popular application framework, CAP Java SDK comes with a seamless integration of Spring Boot as described in the following sections.